 The chapel is open during all building hours.
-A weekly communion service, led by the pastor-students in the Life Together course, occurs in the chapel at 11:00 am on Wednesdays during the fall and spring terms.
+A weekly communion service, led by the pastor-students in the Life Together course, occurs in the chapel on Wednesdays during the fall and spring terms.
 All are welcome at the table.